QuadraLogics/QuadraLogics.github.io/_selfpacetraining/DevOpsMasterArchitect.md

 socialTitle: DevOps Master Workshop
 SocialImage: SDMW.png
 ---
-This is a self-paced workshop and the participant ahs 12 months to complete the workshop assignments and capstone project.
+This is a self-paced workshop and the participant has 3 to 15 months to complete the workshop assignments and capstone project.

 #### Prerequisite